Acupuncture and Herb Clinic

 Based on the lectures of Lee Carroll, Bsc, BHSc (WHM)

 Osteoarthritis (OA) statistically effects 40 to 50 million Americans and is the leading cause of disability in seniors.
-Interestingly, OA is not merely a disease of the joint, but may also involve metabolic and circulatory factors.
+Interestingly, OA is not merely a disease of the joint but may also involve metabolic and circulatory factors.
 The exception to this is OA developing as a result of injury or genetic joint problems.
-Although OA has been commonly thought of as a “wear and tear” problem, modern clinical evidence points a lack of exercise being a strong pre-disposing factor.
-However, runners, professional athletes and enthusiasts of strenuous exercise routines are also at risk.
-This is particularly interesting as for centuries, Chinese physicians have taught that moderate exercise is the key to a long and healthy life.
+Although OA has been commonly thought of as a “wear and tear” problem, modern clinical evidence points to a lack of exercise being a strong pre-disposing factor.
+However, runners, professional athletes, and enthusiasts of strenuous exercise routines are also at risk.
+This is particularly interesting as, for centuries, Chinese physicians have taught that moderate exercise is the key to a long and healthy life.

-So the first approach to relief from OA begins in the kitchen!
-A low carb diet is a first most important step.
-Off the carbs, potatoes are strongly associated with OA of the hips.
-But all the solanine family (tomatoes, peppers, eggplant and potatoes) irritate joints.
-Garlic, on the other hand is an herb which helps to reduce inflammation.
-Ginger root as a cooking ingredient and a tea increases peripheral circulation and supports digestion.
+So--the first approach to relief from OA begins in the kitchen!
+The basic “spleen diet” of Chinese Medicine is a balanced approach that can relieve OA.
+In this diet, most foods are cooked, which renders them easy to digest.
+Individual suggestions will be offered to patients based on their unique needs.
+If this diet is not desirable, a low-carb diet is the first, most important alternative.
+While not carbs, potatoes are strongly associated with OA of the hips, and all the solanine family (tomatoes, peppers, eggplant, and potatoes) irritate joints.
+Garlic, on the other hand, helps to reduce inflammation.
+Ginger root as a cooking ingredient and as a tea increases peripheral circulation and supports digestion.
 GINGER CANDY IS NOT EFFECTIVE IN THIS WAY!
 Turmeric as a cooking herb is also important as an anti-inflammatory and pro-circulatory ingredient.
-One can simple have ½ teaspoon of turmeric in a small glass of water or it can be added to food.
-The key is to avoid processed foods, heavy foods, and over eating.
-Berries and apples have been shown to have a positive effect on OA.
+One can simply take ½ teaspoon of turmeric in a small glass of water, or it can be added to food such as white fish or roasted squash.
+Berries and apples have also been shown to have a positive effect on OA.
+The main key is to avoid processed foods, heavy foods, and overeating.

-Acupuncture, moxibustion and the use of the TDP (heat/mineral) lamp improve circulation and reduce inflammation.
+Once diet has been addressed, we can move onto treatments specific to OA.
+Acupuncture, moxibustion, and the use of the TDP (heat/mineral) lamp improve circulation and reduce inflammation.
 Each treatment moves the body closer to balance.
 Over time, the paths of energy or Qi circulation become stronger and healthier.
-This not only reduces pain, but helps the joints to heal as much as possible.
-Attention to the overall health of the body is essential.
+This not only reduces pain, but also helps the joints to heal as much as possible.
+Attention to the overall health of the body is essential to treating OA, as it is in any holistic method.

 Herbal formulas can either be custom made or, in some cases, a ready-made patent medicine can be used to address general needs.
 MediHerb’s Boswellia Complex has an excellent track record for reducing pain and inflammation in joints.
-Standard Process also makes nutritional supplements which address this issue such as Ligaplex.
+Standard Process also makes nutritional supplements (Ligaplex, etc.) which address this issue.

-Diet is essential to the ultimate outcome.
+Above all, diet is essential to the ultimate outcome.
 It takes courage to change.
 It also takes discipline and determination.
 But the results are well worth it.
-Moreover, you will find that preparing food in a “Non-American” way will save you money.
-That is because you will choose soups over smoothies.
-Also mixed legume/grain dishes over slabs of meat, vegetables and potatoes.
-Processed, packaged, and fast foods need to be eliminated.
-You will no longer need to rely on an array of expensive condiments, but will, instead enjoy cooking with herbs.
-You may even grow some of your own culinary herbs.
-Finally, you will come to enjoy both herbal and, if appropriate, Chinese teas instead of expensive beverages pre-made.
+Moreover, you will find that preparing food in a “non-American” way will save you money.
+That is because you will choose soups over smoothies and mixed legume/grain dishes over slabs of meat with potatoes.
+Processed, packaged, and fast foods, seemingly cheap but with no lasting value, will also depart from your diet.
+You will no longer need to rely on an array of expensive condiments but will instead enjoy cooking with herbs.
+You may even save more money by growing some of your own culinary herbs.
+Finally, you will come to enjoy both herbal and, if appropriate, Chinese teas instead of expensive, pre-made beverages.

 We will help you on this journey without judgment.
 We are your mentors and your friends.
-Lori and Beate are experienced gardeners and cooks and can offer concrete suggestions and tips ensure you enjoy this exciting time of change.
+Our staff are experienced gardeners and cooks and can offer concrete suggestions and tips to ensure you enjoy this exciting time of change.

 A vôtre Santé!